GENI-NSF/geni-tools/README-omni.txt

 == Release Notes ==
 New in v1.5:
   * Remove AM specific URL validation checks; they were confusing. (ticket #66)
+  * Incorporated SFA library fixes
+  * Updated readyToLogin script to filter out nodes that aren't ready and handle if !PlanetLab has no resources
+  * Improved check of manifest RSpec returned by CreateSliver
+  * Implemented preliminary (but incomplete) support of AM API v2

 New in v1.4:
  * Omni logging is configurable with a -l option, or from a